 The LDPL project produces the LDPL Programming Language, a free, powerful, compiled, open-source programming language designed from the ground up to be excessively expressive, readable, fast and easy to learn.
-It runs on a plethora of different architectures and operating systems including AMD-64 Linux and macOS, ARMv8 Linux, Android and both Intel and PowerPC OS X (tested from Tiger 10.4 onwards).
+LDPL was designed to run on Unix systems, including AMD-64 Linux, macOS, ARMv8 Linux, Android Termux and both Intel and PowerPC OS X (tested from Tiger 10.4 onwards).
 It even supports UTF-8 out of the box.

 LDPL is freely available from our GitHub repository.

 The current release is LDPL 4.4 'Friendly Falcarius', released Dec 2, 2019.

 A number of editors including Gedit / Pluma, Visual Studio Code, Vim, Atom and GNU Nano have LDPL highlighting and formatting extensions avaiable for them.
 Read more here.

 |The LDPL Programming Language was created by Martín del Río in collaboration with Chris West, Damián Garro, Ignacio Losiggio and a bunch of other wonderful contributors.
 Source code is distributed under the Apache 2.0 License.
 All LDPL dinosaur logos where created by Martín del Río and are released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 Copyright 2018-2020, Martín del Río.
 The design of this website has been heavily inspired by OpenBSD.org.
 The source code for this website can be found here.|